Resources and FAQs

 Careers and Continuing Education

-Most eligible students who successfully complete 3 or more biotechnology laboratory courses obtain full time employment - usually within 6 months of completing their last course.
-Most become full-time employees before finishing the program.
+Most eligible students who successfully complete 3 or more biotechnology laboratory courses obtain full-time employment, usually within 6 months of completing their last course.
+Many become full-time employees before finishing the program.
 Successful completion of the program is defined as:

-- Regular attendance to all classes, including arriving on time and remaining to complete the work.
+- Regular attendance at classes, including arriving on time and remaining to complete the work.

 - Able to carry out, understand, and explain the basic protocols covered in the lab.